 The Prologue of Mark

-Update: I recently posted a study on the second part of the prologue (Mk 1:9-13), in which I stopped at Mk 1:13 (but mostly out of time constraints for the lesson I had to squeeze into 45 minutes last Sunday).
+Update: I recently posted a study on the second part of the prologue (Mk 1:9-13), in which I stopped at Mk 1:13.

 For sources cited in this entire study, please see the bibliography.